seerge/g-helper/docs/README.md

 ### Higher Maximum GPU Clock / Memory Offsets

-By default under GPU section you can set up to +250/+250 for Core and Memory Clock Offset.
+By default under the GPU section you can set up to +250/+250 for Core and Memory Clock Offset.
 To increase this value:
 ```
   "max_gpu_core": 300,
   "max_gpu_memory": 1500,